Use Python For Futures And Options Trading: Basic Strategies And Technical Analysis

 Futures Trading Strategies Using Python

-• Mean Reversion: Buying undervalued and selling overvalued assets based on mean prices.
+• Mean reversion: Buying cheap and selling overpriced assets, concerning the mean prices.

-• Term Structure Strategies: Exploiting backwardation or contango conditions in the futures market.
+• Term Structure Strategies: That is, making money under conditions of backwardation or contango in the futures market.

-Python can help backtest these strategies using historical data and evaluate them using metrics like Sharpe Ratio, drawdowns, and cumulative returns.
+One can run Python to backtest these strategies using historical data and analyse within Python to assess them in terms of their Sharpe Ratio, drawdowns, and cumulative returns.

 • Sharpe Ratio